-165. The general goal of the PHER is to provide information that guide government about how to make healthcare expenditure more economical, efficient or effective in its current use or redirect the expenditure to better uses.
+173. The general goal of the PHER is to provide information that guide government about how to make healthcare expenditure more economical, efficient or effective in its current use or redirect the expenditure to better uses as indicated by the strategic plans of government.